-Participants will receive training with professional filmmaking equipment and instruction to produce short videos that link the works of Fannie Lou Hamer to their own lives—in their own Delta neighborhoods.
-Working in teams, students will be encouraged to find their own voices through digital storytelling: by planning, filming, editing and producing your own short films!
-The workshop will culminate with a final screening at the Emmett Till Interpretive Center, on Friday, July 13, where you can share your completed films with your family and friends.
+Participants received training with professional filmmaking equipment and instruction to produce short videos that linked the works of Fannie Lou Hamer to their own lives—in their own Delta neighborhoods.
+The students worked together to find their own voices through digital storytelling and they planned, directed, produced, and edited their own film projects.